jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

         #    'sleep_time: "8720/08/18 01:02"'
         # )

-  and get the :ref:`AssertionError` I got before.
+  the terminal shows the :ref:`AssertionError` I got before.
 I keep switching between the `return statement`_ and ``raise ValueError`` until I get the :ref:`AssertionError` that the ValueError_ messages do not match

 * I :doc:`interpolate</how_to/pass_values>` ``wake_time`` and ``sleep_time`` in the message